nwops/puppet-retrospec/README.md

 ## Dependency
 Retrospec relies heavily on the puppet 3.7.x codebase.
 Because of this hard dependency the puppet gem is vendored into the library so there should not be conflicts with your existing puppet gem.

-## Enabling the future parser

-`retrospec -m ~/projects/puppet_modules/apache puppet --enable-future-parser`

-Please see #future-parser-support for why this might be required.

 ## Configuration
  Below is a list of options that you can set in the config file.
 Setting these options will help cut down on passing parameters. (/Users/username/.retrospec/config.yaml)  `retrospec -h`